theramiyer/resume/pages/making.md

 Building this online résumé was a personal challenge.
 I wanted to build my first from-scratch site.
 While it is not really practical to build pretty much everything from scratch, I picked the [Skeleton](http://getskeleton.com/) boiler plate.
 Having set up a few blogs using [Jekyll](https://jekyllrb.com/), the static site generator, I was confident using Jekyll.
 So [Skeleton Framework for Jekyll](https://github.com/skeleton-framework/skeleton-framework-jekyll) became the starting point.
 After spending a couple of hours in setting up the logic to programmatically generate the site from the code, the basic setup was ready.

-As an Infrastructure person, setting up the site on the cloud (and not GitHub Pages) intrigued me---this is the first time I'm doing this.
+As an Infrastructure person, setting up the site on the cloud (and not GitHub Pages) intrigued me---this was the first time I did something like this.
 Here's a gist of what happens behind the scenes:

-1. I add data to the code (basically Markdown files) as posts.
+1. I add data (Markdown files) to the code project as posts.
 These changes are pushed to BitBucket, the source control provider for the site.
 2. Wercker (a Docker-based continuous delivery platform) is triggered as soon as there's a push; it picks up the code from BitBucket.
 3. Wercker has two pipelines, `build` and `deploy`, which, of course, build the site using Jekyll (on a Ruby box), and deploy it to the AWS&nbsp;S3 bucket that hosts the site.
 4. CloudFront is the CDN that delivers the contents of the S3 bucket, to the Web.